 MEETING DATES:

-Church School: Classes resume Sunday Jan.
-11th after Liturgy
+Church School: Classes meet Today after Liturgy

-Choir Rehearsal: Tuesday, Jan 13th@7:00PM (Church)
+Choir Rehearsal: Tuesday, May 12th@7:00PM (Church)

 Holy Confession